fjboucherie/evidence-based-cat-recovery/README.md

 # Evidence-Based Missing Cat Recovery Protocol

+Crisis management tools for pet owners searching for lost cats, based on peer-reviewed research.

+**Status:** Work in progress - open for feedback

 ## About This Project

 Developed through 3+ years of active missing cat search work in the Netherlands, with a high recovery success rate.